IncBL: Incremental Bug Localization: B ug L ocator

 where $l(m)$ is all the bug reports linked to the $m^{th}$ code file and $Similarity(B,B')$ is the similarity between $B$ and $B'$ computed using VSM.
 For a bug report and a code file that is not linked to any past bug report, their $SimiScore$ is $0$.

 \textbf{Step 3.
 Localizing buggy files.} BugLocator defines and computes the relevance score between bug reports and source code files.
-The VSM models require documents and queries to share the same vocabulary set, so BugLocator discards all the terms that appear in bug reports but not in code corpus and then use the VSM produced in Step 1 to compute the $VSMScore$ between a document (source code file) $d$ and a query (bug report) $q$.
+A VSM requires documents and queries to share the same vocabulary set, so BugLocator discards all the terms that appear in bug reports but not in the code corpus and then use the VSM produced in Step 1 to compute the $VSMScore$ between a document (source code file) $d$ and a query (bug report) $q$.
 Besides, BugLocator revises the VSM model by weighting $VSMScore$ with a function $g$ to favors long documents during ranking.
 BugLocator defines $g$ as

-The $|terms|$ is the number of terms in preprocessed code file and $N(x)$ is a max-min normalization function.
+The $|terms|$ is the number of terms in preprocessed code files and $N(x)$ is a max-min normalization function.
 The final relevance score between the bug reports and source code files is a linear combination of revised $VSMScore$ and $SimiScore$:

-where $0\leq \alpha \leq 1$, and the performance is best empirically when $\alpha$ is between $0.2$ and $0.3$.
+where $0\leq \alpha \leq 1$, and the performance is best empirically \cite{buglocator} when $\alpha$ is between $0.2$ and $0.3$.